 The exterior materials of a building represent embodied energy and preserving them helps maintain a building's architectural integrity and its embodied energy.
 When maintained properly, these materials can last indefinitely, eliminating the need to use new resources for their replacement.
-When new materials are necessary, consideration should be given to sustainability, which includes the availability of raw resources, the method and energy used to extract, transport, and process the raw resources, the
+When new materials are necessary, consideration should be given to sustainability, which includes the availability of raw resources, the method and energy used to extract, transport, and process the raw resources, the energy to manufacture and transport a commercial product, and longevity of installed materials.

 - 3.1.1: Retain and preserve original and historic materials to sustain the historic character of a property and the embodied energy of the materials.
 Historic architectural features and materials that define the historic character of a building, property, or district shall be maintained in good repair. - 3.1.2: Original or historic wood finishes must be maintained and painted (if painted historically). - 3.1.3: Ordinary maintenance and repair typically addresses one half (50%) or less of an original or appropriate building feature, component or material on any one building face or roof, and may involve replacement of areas or parts of the building due to damage or failure of a component or material.
-A Certificate of Appropriateness is not required for work that meets the requirements of "Ordinary Maintenance and Repair" (See the Municipal Code, Chapter 59, Article 2). - 3.1.4: Repairs shall be done with like materials.
+A Certificate of Appropriateness is not required for work that meets the requirements of "Ordinary Maintenance and Repair" (See the Municipal Code, Chapter 59, Article 2).